Construction Projects

-We have round-the-clock operators and engineers who do everything from routine safety checks to engineering multi-year projects that will increase the capacity of our pipes, enhance the safety of our system, provide adequate supply, and pressure so that we can continually provide a high quality of water to our two customers: the City and ACSA and their 120,000 customers!
+We have round-the-clock operators and engineers who do everything from routine safety checks to engineering multi-year projects that will increase the capacity of our plants, maintain the safety of our system, and provide adequate supply so that we can continually provide high quality water and wastewater treatment to our customers.

 We manage six water treatment plants, four wastewater treatment plants, 11 water storage tanks, five reservoirs, 68 miles of water lines, 44 miles of sewer lines, and 704 manholes.
 Each of these assets need regular maintenance to maintain a high quality of water for our customers.
 Rivanna continues to upgrade these assets to further increase the quality, as requested by our customers (City and ACSA), and to meet increasingly stringent regulations.

-Over the past ten years, we have made significant safety, environmental and capital improvement projects totaling $265 million dollars which have increased the reliability, redundancy, capacity, effectiveness, and efficiency of our entire water infrastructure.
+We are committed to ongoing investment in our infrastructure and operations to ensure that we can continue to provide clean, safe, and refreshing water to our community.
+Over the past ten years, we have made significant safety, environmental and capital improvement projects totaling $265 million dollars which have increased the reliability, redundancy, capacity, and efficiency of our water infrastructure.

 In 2002, the Central Virginia Region experienced an historical drought of record.
 This drought and the water supply needs of the Charlottesville/Albemarle region sparked a decade-long water supply planning process (2002-2012).
-The process led to the now permitted Community Water Supply Plan.
-The Community Water Supply Plan is not one document; it is comprised of several documents, agreements, and plans.
+The process led to the now permitted community’s water supply plan.
+The community’s water supply plan is not one document; it is comprised of several documents, agreements, and plans.

-For all the document related to the Community Water Supply Plan, please visit: https://www.rivanna.org/community-water-supply-plan/
+For all the document related to the community’s water supply plan, please visit: https://www.rivanna.org/community-water-supply-plan/

 Environmental Stewardship